jmetzz/ml-fundamentals/README.md

 ## Future
-I intend to add some content in the future, which will possibly cover the following topics:
+~~I intend to add some content in the future, which will possibly cover the following topics:~~

-  - More algorithm's evaluation metrics;
-  - Experiment's setup and execution;
-  - More Hierarchical clustering (Complete Linkage, Ward ...);
-  - Expectation-maximization;
-  - Improvements on Decision Trees;
-  - Back-propagation Multi-layer Perceptron;
-  - Genetic Algorithms;
-  - Ensemble Methods (AdaBoost and alike);
-  - Support Vector Machines; and
-  - Deep Learning.
+See a more complete repository: [ml-laboratory](https://github.com/jmetzz/ml-laboratory)